As the curtains fall on each football World Cup, the stadiums that once hosted the global sporting extravaganza undergo a series of pragmatic changes.

 Khalifa International Stadium, Al Rayyan

-Khalifa International Stadium, where Japan made a historic group stage victory over Spain, is the only stadium that will be left as is and will persist as Qatar's national team home.
+Khalifa International Stadium, where Japan made a historic group stage victory over Spain, is the only stadium that has been left as is and is now the Qatar national team's home.

 Stadium 974, Doha